 CaixaRenting has rolled out numerous campaigns to increase rentals of fuel-efficient vehicles.
-The company runs vehicle leasing campaigns every two months involving the leading brands on the automotive market and an extensive range of models to meet the needs of each customer.
-This offering includes fuel-efficient models of utility vehicles, commercial vehicles and company cars with low CO2 emissions, favouring hybrid and electric technologies.
+The company launches special vehicle rental campaigns every two months, featuring an extensive range of well-known makes and models to cover the needs of all its clients, including utility vehicles, commercial vans and lorries and company cars, selecting those vehicles with low CO2 emissions along with hybrid and electric models.
 CaixaRenting has also rolled out an action plan to promote the Spanish government's PIMA Aire Plan, encouraging a widespread shift by Spanish drivers towards more fuel-efficient and environmentally-friendly vehicles.